100 Heroes: Alan Turing

 The gay man who was a war hero and one of the founders of modern computing.

-Alan Turing was a computer scientist, mathematician, logician, crypt-analyst, philosopher, and theoretical biologist.
+Alan Turing was a computer scientist, mathematician, logician, encryption-analyst, philosopher, and theoretical biologist.

 During World War II, Turing worked as part of Britain’s code-breaking centre, where he devised a number of techniques for cracking the intercepted coded messages.
 Turing is credited with helping the Allied forces to defeat the Germans in a number of key battles, including the Battle of the Atlantic.